mikanbako/Checkstyle-Commented-Package-Visibility-Check/README.txt

 Commented package visibility checker

-A plugin of Checkstyle (http://checkstyle.sourceforge.net/) that checks whether package visibility is commented.
+A plugin of Checkstyle (http://checkstyle.sourceforge.net/) that checks whether package visibility is commented instead of modifier.
 For example, "/* package */".